6 Employee Burnout Signs and Strategies to Solve the Causes

 Fortunately, most enterprise organizations already collect much of the information employee surveys collect through their HR and other internal management systems.
 Most organizations don’t leverage this data, though.

-Praisidio uses machine learning to leverage this business system data to deliver actionable insights for preventing employee burnout up to six months earlier than other burnout detection methods.
+Praisidio leverages this business system data to deliver actionable insights for preventing employee burnout up to six months earlier than other burnout detection methods.
 It’s like having your finger on the pulse of every employee at once, so you can intervene early and effectively.
 This saves both unnecessary hardship for your employees and prevents the myriad of costs associated with employee turnover.

 Companies that implement Praisidio typically save $10M+ in annual attrition costs for every 2000 employees and recapture 90 person-years annually for every 1000 employees, which prevents burnout and improves workforce productivity.